 When people start thinking about retirement, they come at it from a number of different angles.
 They might wonder if they can retire at a certain age; we've written about how to retire at 50 and at other ages.
 Or they might simply wonder at what age they can retire given their current savings and spending habits.

-There's another way into the conversation.
+There's another way into the conversation about how long $2 million will last in retirement.
 As people who have been thinking about and planning for retirement for a while get closer to their anticipated retirement date, they start to have a decent idea about what their investment balances at retirement might look like.
 And it's natural to wonder how long that balance might last.

 So how long will $2 million last in retirement?

-Let's consider a hypothetical couple that is 60 years old and hoping to retire, like, yesterday.
-As soon as possible, for sure.
+Let's consider a hypothetical couple that is 60 years old and hoping to retire as soon as possible.
 They have $2 million saved and think they are probably ready, but want to be as certain as they can be.
 Their investments are roughly made up of 60% stocks (averaging around 7% annual returns) and 40% bonds (averaging 3% annually).
 Three quarters of their investments are in IRAs.
-They're hoping not to take Social Security--a combined amount of about $50,000--until full retirement age.
+They're hoping not to take Social Security--a combined amount of $65,000--until full retirement age.
+We also assumed they will live until age 90.

-First, to really stress test their plan, we'll want to see at least at 75% probability of success when running a Monte Carlo simulation.
-(What's a Monte Carlo simulation?
-Find out more here.)
-We can do this with WealthTrace, and when we do, things are looking good:
+First, to really stress test their plan, we'll want to see at least an 80% probability of success when running a Monte Carlo simulation for retirement.
+We can do this with WealthTrace, and when we do, things are looking pretty good:

 Making It Last

 A couple in this position has options--far more options than we could cover in one article.
-For example, if their tolerance for market volatility is low (what would they do in case of another 2008?), they could invert the percentage of their funds invested in stocks and bonds, making the numbers something like 40% and 60%, respectively, and they would be fine.
+For example, if their tolerance for market volatility is low (what would they do in case of another 2008?), they could invert the percentage of their funds invested in stocks and bonds, making the numbers something like 40% and 60%, respectively, and they would be fine, especially if they delay taking Social Security and are able to get just a bit more interest income out of their bonds.

 It's an ideal case, really, where the main questions are not how to cover expenses in retirement or worrying about whether they money will run out, but how best to enjoy retirement.

 It's a great problem to have.
-Be sure the program you use for your retirement planning can cover all the bases.
+Be sure your retirement planning software program can cover all the bases.

 WealthTrace covers all the bases.
 Small changes to savings and spending can have a big effect on a plan.
-Sign up for a free trial of WealthTrace to find out more.
+Sign up for a free trial to find out how you can retire comfortably.